America’s Growing Healthcare Crisis

 - The country’s annual pharmaceutical spending amounts to roughly $1,400 per person, a figure which constitutes 10-15% of all healthcare spending and consistently grows faster than inflation.

-- A 2019 study commissioned by the U.S. Congress found that Americans pay nearly four times as much for pharmaceuticals as residents of other developed countries.
+- Studies consistently show that Americans pay between two and four times as much for pharmaceuticals as residents of other developed countries.

 Dreary statistics like these are useful for establishing what is happening, but they don’t get to heart of why it is occurring or how things got to be this way.
 While subsequent entries in this series will explore the problems with healthcare and pharmaceutical spending at a more granular level, it is still useful to conclude this piece with a rundown of three significant factors that are fueling unsustainable cost increases in America: